wp-plugins/wp-website-monitoring/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'WordPress Website Monitoring' under the 'Settings' tab and configure the plugin

+== Frequently Asked Questions ==

+= Who is behind this? =

+This service is hand crafted by the guys behind <a href="http://wp-rocket.me/legal/">WP Rocket</a>.

+= What kind of data do you store? =

+We only store your email and your website URL to send notification when your website is down/up.

+Your email won't be advertised via unwanted electronic messages such as spam and unsolicited promotional methods!

+= What is the business model of this plugin? =

+We don't have any business model.

+This plugin is totally free and we don't want to earn money with this plugin :-)

 == Changelog ==

 = 1.1 =